icon

 My absolute favorite legend speaks of the full Moon coming down from the starry sky to bathe in the Ocean.
 Attracted by the heavenly light, the Te Ufi – Tahitian pearl oysters – came to the sea’s surface and were coated with shimmering dew: bright and iridescent hues of rose, green, gold, blue and violet.

-The Polynesian natives primarily prized the black mother-of-pearl lining the interior of the p. margaritifera oyster shell.
-The iridescent shells were used extensively in jewelry and other decorations, but whole, actual pearls were exceedingly rare until the practice of pearl cultivation arrived in the twentieth century.
+The Polynesian natives primarily prized the black mother-of-pearl lining the interior of the Pinctada margaritifera oyster shell.
+The iridescent shells were used extensively in jewelry and other decorations, but whole, actual pearls were exceedingly rare until the modern practice of pearl cultivation arrived in the twentieth century with a few bold visionary individuals adapting Japanese grafting methods to produce the famous black pearl we adore today, primarily among them Salvadore Assael, who invested heavily in promoting them, and Koko Chasee partnered with the Rosenthal Brothers who pioneered the first major farming operation in the islands during the 1960s.

 The Tahitian Pearl Farms